kalenwillits/CapstoneThree/readme.md

 ### Project Summary
 The purpose was to automate user interaction and increase understanding by proving any document could be read by a chat bot and become the new interface for that document.
+My hope, was design a method for creating  a tool that limits customer support interactions and provide an automated service to customers at a fraction of the cost.
+If this worked as designed, personal assistants could become instant experts on any documented topic and answer questions in a faster, easier to understand language.

-Using basic methods like looping through an ngrams algorithm proves that it can be done for search engines, not necessarily read-in documents.
+Using basic methods like looping through an ngrams algorithm shows that it can be done for search engines, not necessarily read-in documents.
 Because of this limitation, a read in chat bot will be severely limited in understanding of natural language without explicit training, configuration, and scripting.
 Ultimately the approach that was taken in this